nrv-framework/NRV/docs/usersguide/postproc.rst

         - `np.array`
         - For unmyelinated models "Schild_94"and "Schild_97". ??? channels current with time at the recorded x axis positions stored in the `x_rec` key.

+    *   - `g_na`
+        - `np.array`
+        - For myelinated model "MRG".
+Sodium channels conductance with time at the recorded x axis positions stored in the `x_rec` key.
+    *   - `g_nap`
+        - `np.array`
+        - For myelinated model "MRG".
+Persistant Sodium channels cconductance with time at the recorded x axis positions stored in the `x_rec` key.
+    *   - `g_k`
+        - `np.array`
+        - For myelinated model "MRG".
+Potatium channels cconductance with time at the recorded x axis positions stored in the `x_rec` key.
+    *   - `g_l`
+        - `np.array`
+        - For myelinated model "MRG".
+Leakage channels cconductance with time at the recorded x axis positions stored in the `x_rec` key.
+    *   - `g_i`
+        - `np.array`
+        - For myelinated model "MRG". ??? channels cconductance with time at the recorded x axis positions stored in the `x_rec` key.
+    *   - `I_na`
+        - `np.array`
+        - For myelinated model "MRG".
+Sodium channels current with time at the recorded x axis positions stored in the `x_rec` key.
+    *   - `I_nap`
+        - `np.array`
+        - For myelinated model "MRG".
+Persistant Sodium channels current with time at the recorded x axis positions stored in the `x_rec` key.
+    *   - `I_k`
+        - `np.array`
+        - For myelinated model "MRG".
+Potatium channels current with time at the recorded x axis positions stored in the `x_rec` key.
+    *   - `I_l`
+        - `np.array`
+        - For myelinated model "MRG".
+Leakage channels current with time at the recorded x axis positions stored in the `x_rec` key.
+    *   - `I_i`
+        - `np.array`
+        - For myelinated model "MRG". ??? channels current with time at the recorded x axis positions stored in the `x_rec` key.

+    *   - `g_na`
+        - `np.array`
+        - For myelinated model "Gaines_motor" and "Gaines_sensory".
+Sodium channels conductance with time at the recorded x axis positions stored in the `x_rec` key.
+    *   - `g_nap`
+        - `np.array`
+        - For myelinated model "Gaines_motor" and "Gaines_sensory".
+Persistant sodium channels conductance with time at the recorded x axis positions stored in the `x_rec` key.
+    *   - `g_k`
+        - `np.array`
+        - For myelinated model "Gaines_motor" and "Gaines_sensory".
+Potatium channels conductance with time at the recorded x axis positions stored in the `x_rec` key.
+    *   - `g_kf`
+        - `np.array`
+        - For myelinated model "Gaines_motor" and "Gaines_sensory".
+Fast potatium channels conductance with time at the recorded x axis positions stored in the `x_rec` key.
+    *   - `g_l`
+        - `np.array`
+        - For myelinated model "Gaines_motor" and "Gaines_sensory".
+Leakage channels conductance with time at the recorded x axis positions stored in the `x_rec` key.
+    *   - `g_q`
+        - `np.array`
+        - For myelinated model "Gaines_motor" and "Gaines_sensory". ??? channels conductance with time at the recorded x axis positions stored in the `x_rec` key.
+    *   - `I_na`
+        - `np.array`
+        - For myelinated model "Gaines_motor" and "Gaines_sensory".
+Sodium channels current with time at the recorded x axis positions stored in the `x_rec` key.
+    *   - `I_nap`
+        - `np.array`
+        - For myelinated model "Gaines_motor" and "Gaines_sensory".
+Persistant sodium channels current with time at the recorded x axis positions stored in the `x_rec` key.
+    *   - `I_k`
+        - `np.array`
+        - For myelinated model "Gaines_motor" and "Gaines_sensory".
+Potatium channels current with time at the recorded x axis positions stored in the `x_rec` key.
+    *   - `I_kf`
+        - `np.array`
+        - For myelinated model "Gaines_motor" and "Gaines_sensory".
+Fast potatium channels current with time at the recorded x axis positions stored in the `x_rec` key.
+    *   - `I_l`
+        - `np.array`
+        - For myelinated model "Gaines_motor" and "Gaines_sensory".
+Leakage channels current with time at the recorded x axis positions stored in the `x_rec` key.
+    *   - `I_q`
+        - `np.array`
+        - For myelinated model "Gaines_motor" and "Gaines_sensory". ??? channels current with time at the recorded x axis positions stored in the `x_rec` key.

 Dictionary content reserved for post-processing